slewis74/slewis74.github.io/Snow/_posts/PresentationBus.md

 Jump on the bus to decoupled UI code.
 ---end

-In my last post I talked about View Composition and introduced the PresentationBus as something that help us when building composable UIs in XAML.
+In an earlier post I talked about View Composition and introduced the PresentationBus as something that help us when building composable UIs in XAML.
 In this post I'll use a couple of examples to illustrate how to make use a PresentationBus (or any other EventAggregator for that matter) in your applications.